Noisyfox/ACT.FFXIVTranslate/README.md

 - ~~Display chatting channel.
 Have different colors for different channels, just like the game does.~~
 - (unlikely) Display *Auto-Translate*.
 - Show message time.
+- Hide overlay when game window is not active.
 - More to come :P